 Writing is an integral part of every scholarly discipline and is a tool for thinking and learning new material.
 Students should check their department’s course listings for writing-intensive courses in their majors.
 Faculty, following the above criteria for developing W/Foundational Ability #1 classes, can find resources in the Teaching Writing Toolkit.

-Students may request to transfer up to 6 credits from writing-intensive courses taken at other institutions.
-Please click on the button below.
+If you have taken courses at other institutions and had them accepted for transfer credit, you can request that up to 6 credits to be considered for W/FA1 credit.
 To have answers to your request before registration for fall courses, please fill out the form by February 15; for spring courses, by September 30.